fballiano/docker-magento2/README.md

 let me know what features would you like to see implemented.

 ## Changelog:
+* 2020-03-18:
+  * added "sockets" PHP extension to docker-apache-php image
+  * fixed some typos/mistakes in the README
+  * added CLI install to the README
+  * refactored some parts of the documentation to better use magento's CLI
 * 2019-08-09:
   * small bugfix in varnishadm.sh and varnishncsa.sh scripts
 * 2019-08-06: